TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 9 - Other Dashboards/3.9.4-role-based-dashboard/_index.md

 You still need to cover all the key areas of operations, from availability to performance to compliance.
 As self-service is expected, you need to provide a dashboard for application team.

-[^1]: The book is freely available, and that’s part of the reason why I decided to make mine free.
+[^1]: The book is freely available, and that's part of the reason why I decided to make mine free.